clarkbw/jest-localstorage-mock/README.md

-Use this module with [Jest](https://facebook.github.io/jest/) to run web tests that rely on `localstorage` without fail.
+Use this module with [Jest](https://facebook.github.io/jest/) to run web tests that rely on `localstorage` where you want a working localStorage like API and mocked localStorage functions.

 This module has no runtime dependencies so your project won't pull in additional module dependencies by using this.